mmusich/trackingvertexing/_episodes/03-Constructing vertices from tracks.md

 ~~~
 {: .language-python}

-Create a histogram in which to plot the distribution of `cosAngle`, which is the normalized dot product of the KS momentum vector and its displacement vector.
+Create a histogram in which to plot the distribution of `cosAngle`, which is the normalized dot product of the K<sub>S</sub> momentum vector and its displacement vector.
 Actually, make two histograms to zoom into the `cosAngle → 1` region.
 ~~~
 cosAngle_histogram = ROOT.TH1F("cosAngle", "cosAngle", 100, -1.0, 1.0)
 cosAngle_zoom_histogram = ROOT.TH1F("cosAngle_zoom", "cosAngle_zoom", 100, 0.99, 1.0)
 ~~~
 {: .language-python}
 > ## Question 8
-**Construct a nested loop over secondary and primary vertices to compute displacement vectors and compare them with KS momentum vectors.** Just print out a few values.
+**Construct a nested loop over secondary and primary vertices to compute displacement vectors and compare them with K<sub>S</sub> momentum vectors.** Just print out a few values.
 {: .challenge}
 > ## Answer
 > ~~~